Considering taking Chinese now or in the future at the UW?

 [$50 fee is non-refundable, and enrollment in any of our classes is not guaranteed after paying the $50 fee.
 Regular UW students have the first priority for registering for classes.
 Non-matriculated will only be considered if space is still available at the end of the registration period.]

-After filling out the survey, you may be asked to participate in an interview with an instructor to determine your Chinese level.
+After filling out the questionnaire, you may be asked to participate in an interview with an instructor to determine your Chinese level.
 If your Chinese level is appropriate for one of the available summer courses, you will either be given an "add code" that you can use to register for the class, or you will be placed on a waiting list.

 3) Once you have an add code, you may register for the appropriate Chinese language course using the online registration system as specified by the Summer Quarter.
 Please register as soon as possible after receiving your add code.